• ♥️ Saved Recipes

 Jump to Recipe Review Recipe

-Chicken liver pâté is served in jars and topped with parsley.
+Chicken liver pâté is served with almond flour bread.

 Ingredients